Greek-Fire/code-manager-playbook/README.md

 Code Promoter
 =========

 This playbook will promote code from the DEV organization to the Prod organization.
 There are a number of validation checks.
-THe first one checks for the existence of a README.md file in the DEV playbook and the DEV roles.Also, the playbook will fail if you have two Github repos that share the same name.
+The first one checks for the existence of a README.md file in the DEV playbook and the DEV roles.
+Also, the playbook will fail if you have two Github repos that share the same name.

 Requirements
 ------------